 You can use a face respirator as well to avoid fumes inhalation when working indoors.
 Then use some kind of surface protection like old bedsheets or foil.
 Even rubbish bags will do.

 First of all, you need to make sure that the surface is clean from any dirt, grease, or dust and sand the surface smoothly.

 Then stir the stain thoroughly.
 Don’t shake it, though.
 You don’t want air bubbles to form.

 Then you either use a paintbrush or a lint-free clean rag to apply a liberal amount of the stain along the wood grain.
 You can even rub it in the wood a bit if you want to.

 Wait for a short while, and wipe the excess off using a clean rag along the grain as well.
 Some brands recommend using a cloth dampened with mineral spirits (again, check the manufacturer’s advice).
 Repeat if you want more coverage.

 You always want to apply the topcoat after staining to protect the surface.
 The stain itself only provides the color, not the protection to the surface.
 Unless it’s a self-sealing stain, then the topcoat is not necessary.

 With the gel stains, you can use a water-based or oil-based sealant.
 You’d want to avoid the latter ones since they can cause yellowing of the stain over time.

 I recommend using a water-based topcoat.
-But you must make sure that a minimum 24/72hrs have passed since the stain application(depends on the brand-please check manufacturer’s directions).
+But you must make sure that a minimum of 24/72hrs have passed since the stain application(depends on the brand-please check manufacturer’s directions).